 R12 (Process-oriented view).
-During process execution some activities must be mandatorily executed by responsible users while others are optional.
+During process execution some activities must be mandatorily executed while others are optional.
 To ensure that mandatory activities are executed at the right point in time, they must be assigned to the worklists of authorized users.

-Example 12: When a review enters state accepted (i.e., its request was accepted by an employee), a workitem is added to her worklist.
+Example 12a: When a review enters state accepted (i.e., its request was accepted by an employee), a workitem is added to her worklist.
 When processing it, she has to mandatorily set attributes proposal and appraisal.
 Furthermore, a personnel officer may optionally change attribute remark of the review.
-Consequently, access this object instance must be coordinated.